 - Use taxpayer funds to destroy classic cars that are in running condition, while subsidizing hybrid cars that use batteries that will pollute landfills for centuries.

-The shrugging and gulching has already begun…
+In response, the shrugging and gulching has already begun:

 - Because many states define “small business” as a company with less than 50 employees, some business owners have frozen their employee headcount at 49, to avoid onerous costs.

 - Companies and individuals are now consciously relocating from high tax states to low tax states.

 - Wyoming has neither a personal income taxes nor corporate income taxes, so some wise individuals are moving there, or at least incorporating there.

 - Millions of Americans are moving offshore and some have even renouncing their citizenship, in part to avoid high taxation.
 (It’s not just Mel Gibson buying property offshore.)

 - Glenn Beck recently mentioned an article about restaurateur Jerry Della Femina selling his business and parking the proceeds in gold and silver.
 He stated: “I’m just not ready to have my wealth redistributed.
 I’m not ready to pay more tax money than the next guy because I provide jobs and because I work a 60-hour week and I earn more than $250,000 a year.”

 - One recent headline: 69 Companies Leave California in First Quarter: Fastest Rate Ever.